Zero. Zip. Zilch.File online for free

 In general, you can calculate payroll costs using data either from the previous 12 months or from calendar year 2019.
 For seasonal businesses, you can use average monthly payroll for the period between February 15, 2019, or March 1, 2019, and June 30, 2019.

-The eight-week period begins on the date the lender makes the first disbursement of the PPP loan.
+The 24-week period begins on the date the lender makes the first disbursement of the PPP loan.
 The lender must make the first disbursement of the loan no later than ten calendar days from the date of loan approval.
+Those who had a PPP loan before June 5, 2020, may continue to use an eight-week period.

 The PPP allows small business owners, including sole proprietors, to borrow up to 2.5 times their average monthly payroll costs.
 A portion of the loan may be forgiven if the proceeds are used for payroll costs, mortgage interest, rent and utilities.
-The interest rate on the amount that must be repaid is only 1% and the term is 2 years from the date of disbursement.
-The first payment is due 6 months after the disbursement date, though interest will accrue during that deferral period.
+The interest rate on the amount that must be repaid is only 1% and the term is five years from the date of disbursement.
+The first payment is due six months after the loan forgiveness determination date, though interest will accrue during that deferral period.

 Assuming your payroll expenses consist solely of the reasonable compensation you pay yourself and report on a W-2, you can find that expense on line 7 of your corporate tax return (1120-S).
 Alternatively, you may be able to find your payroll expenses in your accounting or bookkeeping software.